zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 **Solution:**

 In Java 11, the `IBMZSecurity` security provider is not enabled by default.
-Locate the `Java_HOME/conf/security/java.security` configuration file and open it for editing.
+Locate the `Java_HOME/conf/security/java.security` configuration file and open the file for editing.
 Modify the list of security providers and insert the `IBMZSecurity` on second position.
-For more information follow [Enabling the IBMZSecurity provider](https://www.ibm.com/docs/en/semeru-runtime-ce-z/11?topic=guide-ibmzsecurity#ibmzsecurity__enabling_z_provider__title__1)
+For more information see the steps in [Enabling the IBMZSecurity provider](https://www.ibm.com/docs/en/semeru-runtime-ce-z/11?topic=guide-ibmzsecurity#ibmzsecurity__enabling_z_provider__title__1).